Acuitas Therapeutics: COVID-19

 According to president and CEO Thomas Madden, Acuitas began working towards a COVID-19 vaccine in February 2020.
 The company also partnered with CureVac and Imperial College London for their own vaccine trials.
 Madden noted that the mRNA vaccine platform would allow for rapid development of updated vaccines in case the SARS-CoV-2 virus evolved beyond the immunity generated by the initial formulation, though additional clinical testing would still be required.
 He also stated that the Pfizer–BioNTech COVID-19 vaccine would stop the spread of the virus and infection in vaccinated individuals.

 On December 9, 2020, Acuitas released a statement celebrating Health Canada's approval of Pfizer and BioNTech's BNT162b2 COVID-19 vaccine, stating they had “made history” due to their collaboration through the LNP delivery system, “a key element… in the development of this vaccine.”
-As a privately held company Acuitas doesn't publish its earnings publicly, but Madden stated the company's annual revenues were "more than tens of millions of dollars" as of the end of 2020, having increased by 75% in the prior several years leading up to the COVID-19 crisis and expectations to grow by "at least that amount" through to 2022.
+As a privately held company, Acuitas doesn't publicly publish its earnings.
+However, Madden stated the company's annual revenues were "more than tens of millions of dollars" as of the end of 2020, having increased by 75% in the prior several years leading up to the COVID-19 crisis and expectations to grow by "at least that amount" through to 2022.

+Gene-editing therapies

 Acuitas entered a long-term partnership with Science World in January 2022.
 In April 2022, Acuitas completed an agreement with Korean biotechnology company GC Biopharma to develop vaccines and therapeutics using their joint LNP-mRNA platform.
 In June 2022, Acuitas donated $25,000 to the Brain Tumour Foundation of Canada to create the Frazer Anderson Pediatric Research Grant.
 The company entered an agreement with genetic editing company Arbor Biotechnologies in August 2022 to target rare liver diseases, combining Acuitas' LNP technology with Arbor's CRISPR gene editing capabilities.

+In June 2023, Bayer announced it had entered a partnership with Acuitas to use its lipid nanoparticles to deliver in vivo gene editing products to the liver.

+On May 15, 2025, multiple sources reported that Acuitas lipid nanoparticles had been used to deliver a personalized CRISPR gene-editing therapy designed to treat a baby with a rare genetic disease, representing the first time CRISPR technology has been successfully used as a "bespoke" therapeutic for a single patient.
+The FDA-approved therapy, which was developed by a team of researchers at the Children's Hospital of Philadelphia, University of Pennsylvania, and the Innovative Genomics Institute, and included RNA manufactured by Danaher companies Aldevron and Integrated DNA Technologies (IDT), was customized to the child's individual DNA; specifically it aimed to address a gene mutation causing severe carbamoyl phosphate synthetase 1 (CPS1) deficiency.